 According to the Bureau of Labor Statistics (BLS), the mean salary for someone working as a nurse educator is just over $71,000, and the top ten percent of nurse educators can make six figures.
 The BLS has projected a need for nurses going into the future, with one million new nurses needed by the year 2020.
 As such, the projected job growth for a nurse educator at a postsecondary institution is above average; the field is expected to grow by 19 percent by 2024.

 Colleges, technical schools, universities, hospitals, and long-term care facilities all offer options for employment in this role, and they favor applicants with advanced degrees.
-An online masters of science in nursing (MSN) degree from D’Youville can be the perfect way to set yourself down the path to becoming a nursing educator.
+A masters of science in nursing management and leadership degree from D’Youville can be the perfect way to set yourself down the path to becoming a nursing educator.
 Our program is designed for nursing professionals already working in the field who want to take their career to the next level.
 We give you the means to tailor our program to your needs, learn the skills you’ll require to train the next generation of nurses, and gain valuable experience.